mdavids/rfc/content/draft-davids-forsalereg-04.md

 .# Abstract

-This document defines a simple operational convention of using a reserved underscored node name ("\_for-sale") to indicate that the parent domain name above is for sale.
+This document defines an operational convention for using the reserved DNS node name "\_for-sale" to indicate that the parent domain name is available for purchase.
 This approach offers the advantage of easy deployment without affecting ongoing operations.
 As such, the method can be applied to a domain name that is still in full use.

 {mainmatter}